 - 1 tablespoon finely minced parsley, plus extra for garnish

 - While the cauliflower is roasting, prepare the panko and raisins.
 Place the raisins in a small pot and cover them with 1″ of water.
 Bring the pot to a boil then reduce the heat and let it simmer for 10 minutes.
-Drain and set aside.
+Drain and set aside.¼ cup raisins

-- Heat the remaining teaspoon of olive oil over medium-high heat in a small frying pan.
+- Heat the butter over medium heat in a small frying pan.
 Add the garlic and rosemary and cook for 30 seconds.
 Add the panko and mix everything together well.
 Continue to cook, stirring occasionally, until the panko is light brown.
 Stir in the finely minced parsley and a pinch of sea salt.2 cloves garlic, 1 teaspoon fresh rosemary, ⅓ cup panko, 1 tablespoon finely minced parsley, 1 tablespoon butter

 - To assemble, layer the cauliflower, herbed panko, and raisins in a serving bowl and top with a sprinkle of parmesan cheese.Parmesan or grana panado

 I made this last night and it was incredible! the flavor was outstanding.
 Thank you for the great recipe!